WestDRI/slides/content/r_gis_brc/_index.md

 Size of cells = resolution.
 <br>
 <br>
-For computing efficiency, rasters do not have coordinates of each cell, but the bounding box and the number of rows and columns.
+For computing efficiency, rasters do not have coordinates of each cell, but the bounding box & the number of rows & columns

 ---

 # <center>Coordinate Reference Systems (CRS)</center>
 {{<br size="2">}}

-A location on earth's surface can be identified by its **coordinates** and some **reference system** called CRS.
+A location on earth's surface can be identified by its **coordinates** & some **reference system** called CRS
 <br>
 <br>
 The coordinates (x, y) are called {{<e>}}longitude{{</e>}} & {{<e>}}latitude{{</e>}}